 The University Theatre: The University Theatre provides excellent facilities for training students in acting and dramatic production.
-At least three full length plays are staged each year.
+Five full length plays are staged each year.

 Forensic Activities: The Department of Speech sponsors a University Debate Team and supervises a program of intramural and intercollegiate debates.